 This won’t apply to every brand… but it probably should.
 Here are a couple of examples.

 For my client acquisition course, Revenue Spark, we have a private Facebook group for students.
 As of right now, I manage this myself.
 But as the program grows and we enroll more students, I’m going to need to train someone on my team to help me manage it.
 She’ll need to help accept people into the group, respond to questions, and celebrate students’ wins.
 That’s the role of a community manager.

 Another example: I have a client in the fitness industry.
 They have a community of people on who receive first looks at new products, exclusive deals, and other perks.
 I help to manage this community by posting regularly in it and keeping the activity going.

 Communities can be really valuable to brands because they’re typically a group of very hot leads, if not already paying customers.
-Therefore, maintaining and growing a community takes serious strategy, and the payoff is real.
+Therefore, maintaining and growing a community takes a serious strategy, and the payoff is real.

-Brands are slowly but surely understanding how important these communities are, because they’re an excellent way to build real relationships on a social media platform that’s otherwise completely saturated.
+Brands are slowly but surely understanding how important these communities are because they’re an excellent way to build real relationships on a social media platform that’s otherwise completely saturated.